 The "Play Or Pay" Decision.
 Whether to offer health coverage or drop health coverage for employees and their dependents is a complicated economic, practical, and policy decision that unionized employers must make, taking into account the economic impact of that decision, the structure of their health benefit programs (e.g., existing coverage of union and non-union employees under the same plans), the employers' bargaining leverage, and the effect of the decision on employee morale, recruitment, and retention.
 In making the economic analysis of the ACA's penalties and costs for bargaining purposes, employers should:

 - Evaluate the costs of making the ACA's required changes in health plans.
 Employers need to account for the cost of making changes to comply with ACA rules for group health plans.
-These changes affect the design of the plan.
-Many, such as the requirement to cover children up to age 26, have been in effect since 2010.
-For 2014, changes newly in effect include review of annual dollar limits on benefits in light of recent guidance defining essential health benefits that cannot have annual limits, the maximum 90-day waiting period for coverage, and the cap on out-of-pocket maximums.
+For 2014, those changes include review of annual dollar limits on benefits in light of recent guidance defining essential health benefits, the maximum 90-day waiting period for coverage, and the cap on out-of-pocket maximums.

 - Consider the cost of providing coverage to children and providing (or not providing) coverage to spouses.
-The ACA as implemented by the Treasury regulations does not require employers to provide coverage for spouses and does not penalize employers for excluding spouses from coverage, so employers will need to evaluate the potential savings from excluding spouses from eligibility for health coverage.
+Significantly, the ACA does not require employers to provide coverage for spouses and does not penalize employers for excluding spouses from coverage, so employers will need to evaluate the potential savings from excluding spouses from eligibility for health coverage.
 The ACA, however, treats children differently: employers face a penalty under the ACA if they do not offer coverage to their full-time employees' children, including adult children up to age 26.

 - Consider the added cost of the ACA's various fees.
 Self-insured employers will owe a "transitional reinsurance fee" in 2015, 2016, and 2017; for the first year, the fee is at the rate of $63 per covered life.
-For the second year, the fee is at the rate of $44 per covered life.
 In addition, for a single-employer plan, the employer must pay a "patient-centered outcomes research institute fee," which is $2 per covered life payable in the years 2014–2020.

 - Consider using the minimum value standard and the Cadillac plan threshold as points of reference for the overall richness of the proposed plan.
 Many if not most existing employer health plans generously exceed the "minimum value" standard (i.e., the standard that requires that the plan's share of the actuarially projected cost of covered benefits is at least 60 percent).
 On the other end of the spectrum, however, some employer plans, if not trimmed, risk triggering the Cadillac tax given their current cost and historic rate of growth.
 While unions may resist efforts to curtail employee benefits in the near term, employers should consider the leverage that avoiding the Cadillac tax provides at the bargaining table.
 Failure to address this problem could result in diverting economic resources to substantial taxes in 2018 that could otherwise be added to the economic package at the bargaining table or used for other business purposes.

 - Consider using one of the essential health benefits package benchmarks (e.g., the federal employee plan) as a point of reference for what benefits the employer will cover.
 Under the ACA, all qualified health plans offered through the state exchanges must offer the essential health benefits package, and each state has a benchmark plan that is used to define the package of benefits.
-While employers are not required to offer an essential health benefits package in their group health plans, they need to be familiar with at least one benchmark plan for purposes of ensuring they do not impose impermissible annual limits on benefits.
+While employers are not required to offer an essential health benefits package in their group health plans, they need to be familiar with at least one benchmark plan.
 Employers can evaluate any benefits that unions may demand against one or more state benchmark plans, since those plans set the standard for comprehensive sound coverage that an individual is guaranteed to be able to purchase on the exchanges.
 The comparison gives employers an opportunity to identify particular benefit requests as exceeding a norm and either reject them or bargain for concessions in other areas in return for providing them.

 - Consider what additional benefits to offer employees, like dental, vision, disability, and long-term care.
 The ACA requires employers to provide minimum essential coverage, meaning the core major medical coverage, but they can certainly offer more options.
 Offering these additional health benefits will not help the employer avoid a play or pay penalty, as they do not count toward the computation of minimum value; nor would they constitute minimum essential coverage if offered by themselves.
 These types of added benefits may be useful leverage in negotiations, since they do not contribute to the cost of coverage that can trigger the Cadillac tax if they are offered through separate fully insured policies.
 However, the same is not true for dental and vision coverage that is self-insured.
 Both employers and unions may see strategic value in negotiating over these added benefits.

 - Consider strategies for including wellness programs and related surcharges and incentives, including tobacco surcharges.
 ACA regulations have reaffirmed that employers may attach economic rewards and penalties to wellness programs without violating the group health plan nondiscrimination rules that originated in HIPAA.
+See Jones Day Commentary " Employer Wellness Programs: What Financial Incentives Are Permitted Under the Law?"
 Wellness programs can include economic incentives that are based on achieving certain health outcomes, provided that the employer makes a reasonable alternative available.
 The regulations specifically permit an employer to impose a tobacco surcharge; however, certain state laws may limit an employer's ability to impose a tobacco surcharge.
 In addition, the EEOC has yet to give clear assurance that wellness program economic incentives are permissible under federal law, including the Americans with Disabilities Act, for wellness programs involving a medical examination or disability-related inquiry.
 Particularly if an employer is making wellness programs available to non-union employees, the employer will want a strategy for how to handle wellness programs when negotiating over health benefits for union-covered employees.

 - Ensuring that part-time employees who meet the ACA's test of "full-time employees" are eligible for coverage.

-- Addressing the look-back and stability method for determining who is a full-time employee under the ACA.
-Employers should preserve the ability to take advantage of this method to determine whether variable-hour employees or seasonal employees are treated as full-time employees, particularly if they do not want to offer coverage to part-time employees or want to offer them different coverage.
-Employers should consider retaining discretion not only to use the method but also to adjust the length of the measurement periods and stability periods that are used for determining whether an employee is full-time for purposes of the play or pay penalty.
+- Addressing the look-back and stability "safe harbors" for determining who is a full-time employee under the ACA.
+Employers should preserve the ability to take advantage of these safe harbors to determine whether variable-hour employees or seasonal employees are treated as full-time employees, particularly if they do not want to offer coverage to part-time employees or want to offer them different coverage.
+Employers should consider retaining discretion not only to use the safe harbors but also to adjust the length of the measurement periods and stability periods that are used for determining whether an employee is full-time for purposes of the play or pay penalty.

 - Preserving the flexibility to modify the definition of who is considered full-time under the ACA, in case there is a legislative change.
 Bipartisan legislation has been introduced that would raise the full-time standard for purposes of the play or pay penalty from 30 hours per week to 40 hours per week.